andreiw/UefiToolsPkg/Library/StdLibDevConsole/README.md

   StdErr to serial or to noting.
 - Set correct permissions and current time on stdin:/stdout:/stderr:.
 - Disallow reading on stdout: and stderr:.
-- Make Shell redirection via pipes work (e.g. ls | cat).
+- Make Shell redirection via pipes work (e.g. `ls | cat`).
-- Move Termio init from StdLibUefi/SysCalls.c.
+- Move Termio init from StdLibUefi.
 - Detect Shell redirection of StdIn/StdOut/Stderr (file or 'pipe') to properly apply termios flag.
-Interactive I/O behavior is only applied if we detect interactive console (e.g. don't want ECHO when redirecting to a file, don't want ICANON if redirecting from a file).
+Interactive I/O behavior is only applied if we detect interactive console (e.g. don't want `ECHO` when redirecting to a file, don't want `ICANON` if redirecting from a file).
 - Strip UTF16 BOM tag from StdIn, which is useful when redirecting via pipe or file.
+- Ignore 0-sized writes.